-As with any up and coming industry, there are always going to be the rip off copycat products.
+With any up and coming industry, there are always going to be the rip off copycat products.
 This is a universal truth across every market, and it usually occurs without causing much damage.
-However, when this gets applied to things such as cannabis, the dangerous and harmful substances that unassuming people consume can lead to severe consequences.
+However, when this gets applied to things such as cannabis, the dangerous and harmful substances that unwary people may consume can lead to severe consequences.

 Synthetic Cannabinoids have become somewhat of a problem over recent years, as more backyard chemists have tried their hand at creating knock-off versions of many well-known drugs like Marinol and Dronabinol.